AnywhereSoftware/B4X_Forum_Resources/B4R/Libraries/rLovyanGFXEx ESP32/readme.md

 **Functions**
 See the folder examples, but also the chapter **Get Started** below.
-The folder examples has sub-folders depending the display used: CYD2432S028, DIYMOREESP32OLED, SH110X and SSD1306.
+The folder examples has sub-folders depending the display used: CYD2432S028, DIYMOREESP32OLED, SH110X, SSD1306, SSD1306WIFIKITV3.
-Most of the examples are for the Sunton display.
+Most of the examples are for the CYD2432S028 display.
-For the SH110x and SSD1306, the examples are just the classic Hello World.
+For the SH110x, SSD1306, SSD1306WIFIKITV3 the examples are just the classic Hello World.
 For the DIYMOREESP32OLED. there is an example using the 7-Segment-Font to display a number (max 9999).

-**Examples Sunton**
+**Examples CYD2432S028**

 - HelloWorld-InlineC - Use the native LovyanGFX library with B4R Inline C. To explore how to use the library prior wrapping.
 - Touch-InlineC - As previous.